samuelbortolin/sprout-classification/README.md

 ## Project structure

     sprout-detection
-    ├── (images)                [ignored folder contining the images, you can add your images and change the `image.extension` in the files with the name of your images]
+    ├── (images)            [ignored folder where you can add your images and then change the "image.extension" in the files with the name of your images]
     └── src
         ├── image_utils               [package that contains the utils for images]
         |    └── image_operations               [library which contains the operations on images]
-        ├── color_picker              [script to pick HSV colors and define ranges] ├── hsv_filter                [script to filter different kind of images] ├── main                      [script to extract the relevant edges of the image, also using a hsv approach] └── sobel_canny               [script to extract the relevant edges of the image using canny and sobel]
+        ├── color_picker              [script to pick HSV colors and define ranges] ├── hsv_filter                [script to filter different kind of images] └── main                      [script to extract the relevant edges of the image using canny and sobel, also using a hsv filtering approach]

 ## Setup